-Students pursuing an AAS, BA or BS in Criminal Justice are required to earn a minimum grade of C in all required courses in criminal justice, except for CJU 250 Criminal Justice Internship in which students must earn a minimum grade of B.
+Students pursuing an AAS, BA or BS in Criminal Justice are required to earn a minimum grade of C in all required criminal justice courses (CJU XXX), except for CJU 250.
+Criminal Justice Internship in which students must earn a minimum grade of B.